 CSEAS can sponsor Visiting Scholars or Visiting Student Researchers for periods of three months up to one year.
 Visiting status can be renewed once for a total term in residence of two years.
 No extensions beyond this two-year limit are accepted.
 Visiting positions carry full privileges at the university, including library and gym access and an e-mail account.
-Shared office space is also usually available.
+CSEAS is not able to provide office space.

 Visiting Scholars or Student Researchers must be in residence in Berkeley during their tenure.
 They must be engaged in an active research project requiring the use of campus facilities.
 They are expected to participate in CSEAS events and to be involved with the university’s community of faculty, students and scholars interested in Southeast Asia.